hydrusnetwork/hydrus/docs/server.md

 ## set up the server { id="setting_up_the_server" }

-You should have a new submenu, 'administrate services', under 'services', in the client gui.
+You should have a new submenu in the main client gui, `services->administrate`.
 This is where you control most server and service-wide stuff.

-_admin->your server->manage services_ lets you add, edit, and delete the services your server runs.
+_administrate->your server->edit services_ lets you add, edit, and delete the services your server runs.
 Every time you add one, you will also be added as that service's first administrator, and the admin menu will gain a new entry for it.

 ## making accounts { id="making_accounts" }